 Term Definition Share of Cost The amount an ALTCS customer is required to pay toward the cost of long term care services.
 The share of cost is determined on a month-by-month basis (see MA1201).
 Premium Customers enrolled in Freedom to Work or KidsCare are charged a monthly premium.
 The premium amount is based on income and household size.
-Level of Covered Services The amount and kinds of services covered by the medical assistance program or or Qualified Individual - 1 (QI-1).
+Level of Covered Services The amount and kinds of services covered by the medical assistance program or s service package.
+Examples of a decrease in covered services include: • Losing coverage for long-term care services under ALTCS; • Losing full services coverage and only qualifying for Medicare Savings Program (MSP); • Losing full services coverage and only qualifying for emergency services; and • Qualified Medicare Beneficiary (QMB) being reduced to Specified Low- income Medicare Beneficiary (SLMB) or Qualified Individual - 1 (QI-1).